oi19/movieBrowser/README.md

   - In this project, It will allow users to search for movies included in the (http://www.omdbapi.com/) and view additional information about any movies they select.
   - as well as the ability for future improvments and adding new features
   - Adding the abitlity toggle between screens using navigation stucture (StackNavigator)
+  - using  Redux to handle state managment  with many features such as
+     - pagination
+     - refresh (get back to the top with first page data)
+     - handling negative (null) get requests

   # Project Structure